Swindon Softball League is a friendly, gender inclusive slowpitch softball league based in Swindon, Wiltshire.

 Where we are now

 Although a lot has changed since 2002, some of the original Nationwide Blaze and Lucent players still play in the League today.
+The Swindon Softball League has hosted over 20 teams in its lifetime.
+The passion of its players to create and sustain a friendly and sociable community has kept the League going.

 Our Values and Why We Play

-We believe so strongly in softball we felt it was important that we dedicated a whole page to why we play, what we as a League stand for stand for and what you can expect from us.
+We believe so strongly in softball we felt it was important that we dedicated a whole page to why we play, what we as a League stand for and what you can expect from us.